-Additional handout materials will be provided by the Instructor in class.
+Additional handout materials will be provided by the instructors in class.
 These materials will be provided to assist with learning the textbook materials and to facilitate better discussion.
-There will also assigned Case Law readings, either in print form or online links to the case documents themselves, which students will be required to read.
+There will also assigned case law readings, either in print form or via online links to the case documents themselves, which students will be required to read.